mauroservienti/milestone.github.io/_posts/timeouts-power.md

 We had a batch job to check for unpaid invoices.
 The scheduled task was running monthly on the tenth day.
 Everything worked perfectly until the business changed.
 The company changed the invoicing process from issuing them monthly to daily.

 Previously, a 30-day due invoice would have expired at the end of the following month.
-Checking for overdue payments on the ten was just fine.
+Checking for overdue payments on the tenth was just fine.
 Invoice payments are due within 30 days, but with the change in the issuing frequency, they can become overdue daily.

 The batch job became an issue.
 Running it daily put too much pressure on the infrastructure; unfortunately, the data schema was not as simple as "here is a bit column whose value is 1 for paid and 0 for unpaid invoices," and we had no authority over it.